Stars of the Show

 Though not home to massive salmon runs we see in places southeast and southcentral Alaska, such as Katmai National Park, there are over 10 species of fish found in the park.

 We even have a single amphibious creature here, the wood frog, that somehow manages to last thru winter temperatures that regularly go below -40˚.

 Truly a breathtaking sight, nothing will mesmerize a lover of the outdoors more than hiking beneath Denali.
-For the gernal public, backpacking in the park is a little different to most parks in Alaska.
+For the general public, backpacking in the park is a little different from most parks in Alaska.

 The interior of the northern part of the park is split into various backcountry units.
 All backpackers are required to make reservations through the National Park Service for their choice of units.
 However, these reservations must be made in person and no earlier than the day before your trip starts.
 That makes it tough to schedule a route.